 This high school age range is also when more specialized coaching can become a factor in developing a pitcher.

 If a pitcher has promising skills, a good coach can take them from being a decent high school player to becoming a hot commodity among college recruiters looking to sign that athlete for a scholarship.

 Have a Support System in Place to Become a Good Pitcher

 The goal of becoming a good pitcher takes more than just one person going out and throwing a baseball; it takes a team.
 For some people, finding the right coach and teammates is the easiest way to figure out how to become a better pitcher.

-For pitchers, they will need a minimum of one other person to help them become better; that person is their catcher.
+For pitchers, they will need a minimum of one other person to help them become better, and that person is usually their catcher.
 There is a reason why pitchers and catchers are called “battery mates,” and that is because they are stuck together through thick and thin.

 Finding a friend, parent, sibling, or whomever to be your catcher can tremendously help because this person can help critique you as a pitcher, and they can also perform the role of catching your pitches.

 Along with finding the right set of teammates and coaches, having the right gear can also help.

 The gear you will need goes much further than merely having baseballs, a plate, and some gloves.
 There are plenty of other types of equipment you can use to become a better pitcher.
 The list below is just a few items to look for: